Nairobi School: History

 Enrolment proved higher than initially anticipated, requiring new classrooms.
 Due to a general shortage of cement, the first wooden classrooms were erected around 1938.
-The School population increased further because of the Second World War and the Kenya Governor authorised the building of corrugated iron dormitories (the group of buildings that later became Intermediate/Fletcher House – the current Music Room).
+The School population increased further because of World War II and the Governor of Kenya authorised the building of corrugated iron dormitories (the group of buildings that later became Intermediate/Fletcher House – the current Music Room).
 It was called 'Lacey's Landies'.
 The effects of the war were felt more when the Italians joined in June 1940, including the fear of bombing, and it was made a day school.
 In June 1940, a military hospital took over the buildings and the students were moved back to the European Nairobi School (the present Nairobi Primary School.)

 During the Christmas break of 1941, the whole school came back to Kabete, and the space at the European Nairobi School was taken over by the Girls' Secondary School.
 In 1942, European education was made compulsory and enrolment increased so much that new temporary classrooms were needed.
 The wooden classrooms were erected as a "temporary wartime measure."
 Clive, Grigg, Hawke and Rhodes Houses (the only four houses at the time) were all accommodated in the permanent building adjacent to the tuition block.
 Today those are two houses, known as Marsabit and Elgon.
 The period 1943 to 1944 saw the Rhodes/Nicholson complex being built, which is the Serengeti and Athi Houses complex today.
 A Sanatorium and School Hall were constructed in 1945.
 A sister school, the Duke of York school (today, Lenana School) was founded in 1948.